nikorasu-san/NewsFinder/README.md

 Objective: Create a web app that lets users view and leave comments on the latest news.
 Flex your Mongoose and Cheerio muscles to scrape news from another site.

 ## Overview
-This web app gives users the ability to pull, save, and make notes for recent articles posted on the Chicago Reader website.
+This web app gives users the ability to pull, save, and make notes for recent articles posted on the Chicago Reader website (https://www.chicagoreader.com/chicago/ArticleArchives).

 Live Link - https://shrouded-crag-80261.herokuapp.com/